opf/openproject/docs/installation-and-operations/installation/packaged/README.md

 OpenProject comes in two editions:

-* the Classic edition, which is targeted at general project management.
+* the default edition, which is targeted at general project management.

 * the BIM edition, which is specifically target at the construction industry.